jackbittiner/play-thru/README.md

 yarn start
 ```

-Then login, play a song on your spotify and click get recommendations.
+Then login, play a song on your spotify account and refresh.

 # Run the Tests